masa-finance/masa-analytics-react/README.md

 ### Wallet Connect Event

-`fireConnectWalletEvent` function is provided to send a wallet connect event to your API.
+`fireConnectWalletEvent` function is provided to send a wallet connect wallet event to your API.
 It takes the following parameters:

 - `user_address`: The users wallet address.
 - `connector`: The users wallet connector. e.g "metamask" "walletconnect"